p4rkerw/p4rkerw.github.io/index.md

 |:--:|
 | Massively parallel high-throughput single cell sequencing can help to analyze thousands or even millions of cells in a single experiment.
 This approach helps to identify rare cell types and injured populations in kidney disease. |

-# Genetics at the Single Cell Level
+# Genetics in Single Cells

 | ![genetic_variation_overview](assets/images/genetic_variation_overview.png) |
 |:--:|